Global Freedom of Expression

 Decision Overview

-The Court held that the State of São Paulo had the obligation to compensate the photographer.
-The Court established the position as: “The State’s civil liability is absolute in relation to a press professional injured by police agents during journalistic coverage, in demonstrations in which there is turmoil or conflicts between police and protesters.
-It is up to the exclusion of responsibility of the exclusive fault of the victim, in the hypotheses in which the press professional fails to comply with an ostensive and clear warning about access to delimited areas, in which there is a serious risk to his physical integrity” [p.
-2-3].
+Justice Alexandre de Moraes authored the decision and proposed the legal thesis that was approved by the majority.
+Due to the significant implications of the Silveira case beyond the specific parties involved, in addition to delivering the judgment, the Supreme Federal Court also established a legal thesis that serves as a precedent for similar cases (“General Repercussion”).
+Thus, the Supreme Federal Court established the following thesis: “A State’s Strict Liability applies to a press professional injured by police officers during journalistic coverage, in demonstrations with turmoil or conflicts between police and protesters.
+It is up to the exclusion of responsibility of the exclusive fault of the victim, in the hypotheses in which the press professional fails to comply with an ostensive and clear warning about access to delimited areas, in which there is a serious risk to his physical integrity.” [p.
+2)

 Decision Direction